the amount of groceries a person will receive in one visit to the Toronto Vegetarian Food Bank

 Add cooked chickpeas to the pan.
 Mash with a potato masher (or a fork) to rough them up a bit.
 Stir frequently and cook for 4 to 5 minutes.
 Add minced garlic and cook for another 4 minutes.
 Add another tablespoon of oil (or magic vegan bacon grease) as the mixture starts to look dry.
 Once chickpea mixture is cooked and browned up, remove from the heat, cover with a lid, and set aside while you prepare the kale and guacamole.

 Squeeze 1/2 a lime onto finely chopped kale and add a pinch of sea salt.
 Massage the kale with your hands for a couple of minutes to allow the juice and salt to wilt and soften the kale.

 Cut avocado in half and remove the pit.
 Scoop the flesh of both halves into a bowl and add the juice from the other 1/2 lime.
 Add sea salt and ground black pepper to taste.
 Mash with a fork until well combined.

 When the sweet potatoes are done baking, remove them from the oven on the tin foil and cut each potato in half.

 For each serving, scoop some smokey chickpea mash onto the plate.
 Place a half sweet potato on top, skin side down.
 With a fork, lightly mash and fluff up the inside of the sweet potato.
 Add kale, guacamole, and diced tomato on top.
 Serve immediately.

 If you can't get the magic vegan bacon bits or magic vegan bacon grease, use another brand of simulated bacon bits as most are vegan.
 A few drops of liquid smoke works as well.

-Our only nemesis... dried chickpeas!
+My only nemesis... dried chickpeas!
 They take forever to cook.
 Feel free to use canned ones if you can get them.
-We usually use eden organics brand which is preserved with sea salt and seaweed in a BPA-free lined can.
+I usually use Eden Organics brand which is preserved with sea salt and seaweed in a BPA-free lined can.